10 Best Generators for Tailgating in 2023 – Reviews & Top Picks

 9. A-iPower Portable Inverter Generator

 The A-iPower Portable Inverter Generator is an inexpensive option.
 It has 2,000 peak watts and 1,600 running watts.
-It does run quietly at 58 decibels, which is less than the volume of a typical conversation.
+It runs quietly at 58 decibels, which is less than the volume of a typical conversation.
 It has a 1.1-gallon fuel capacity

-The quality of this generator seems poor, as many screws were found to be loose.
-Because of this, gas leaks.
-It’s also difficult to access the oil fill.
+The quality of the A-iPower generator seems poor since we found several loose screws.
+Because of that, the gas leaks.
+It’s also difficult to access the oil reservoir.
 It’s underpowered and struggles at high altitudes, so it’s not the best generator to take into the mountains.

 - 2,000 peak watts, 1,600 running watts